jasoncolburne/arad/documentation/design/service.md

 ![Typical service stack](./assets/service-stack.png)

+## Application layer

+The application layer is responsible translating requests into orchestrations and encoding the response for a client.
+The client could be a terminal, or a web client, or anything really.
+The whole point of the application layer is to integrate with external callers.
+Within the application layer we partition code by integration type, and there is uaully a one to one mapping between application level commands and orchestrations.

+Authorization is typically applied here, but nothing prevents us from passing tokens deeper into the stack and applying the authorization decorator wherever we want.

-## Endpoint layer
+## Orchestration layer

-The `endpoint` layer is responsible for orchestrating service calls.
-This is not typical, and normally we'd inject an orchestration layer between the endpoints and services to decouple them and delegate responsibility of encoding and decoding alone to the endpoint layer.
-In this case, however, we do not plan to produce features that will change the requirements and force us to orchestrate the same actions in multiple scenarios - for example, we won't need another api.
-It is also highly unlikely we'll ever need inter-service communication outside the storage layer (application state) - JWT for access solves the need for queries during authorization and there is no other known case that requires it (to be confirmed).

-If the need _does_ arise, do not hesitate to add an orchestration layer to decouple services and endpoints.

-Authorization also happens at the endpoint layer, using decoration.
+We place an orchestration layer between the application (endpoints for instance) and services to decouple them and delegate responsibility of encoding and decoding alone to the application layer.
+The orchestration layer orchestrates service calls.

+Initially we planned to not include this layer but it became clear with thought that we'd want to achieve similar things with a CLI or REPL.
+Orchestrations can be called directly from these tools.

 ## Service layer